Extreme heat can be dangerous for everyone, especially outdoor workers, the elderly, some people with disabilities and children, particularly infants.

 - avoid exercising during the warmest parts of the day.

 If these tips do not help, seek medical help immediately.
-Be sure to in on elderly family members by phone or video call.
+Be sure to check on elderly family members by phone or video call.

 Never leave pets or children in hot cars.